 - A. Committee Authority All committee recommendations shall be brought back to the full Board for discussion and action. - B. Committee Structure Standing Committees shall be comprised of at least three (3) Board members and no more than five (5) Board members.
-Ad Hoc Committees shall be comprised of at least three (3) and no more than five (5) Board members.
-Ad Hoc Committees shall be comprised of at least three (3) no more than five (5) Board members.
-Stakeholders are encouraged to be involved in discussion and participation on a committee as nonvoting members. - C. Committee Chairperson Selection Process All Committee Chairs shall be elected by the committee and confirmed by the Board, Only those Committee members who are Board members are eligible to serve as Chair of a committee.
+Ad Hoc Committees shall be comprised of at least three (3) and no more than five (5).
+Stakeholder committee members are elected by the committee and confirmed by the full board in order to vote on matters that come before the committee.

-- D. Committee Meetings Committee meetings are subject to and shall be conducted in accordance with the dictates of the Brown Act and Robert's Rules of Order.
+- C. Committee Chairperson Selection Process All Committee Chairs shall be elected by the committee and confirmed by the Board, Only those Committee members who are Board members are eligible to serve as Chair of a committee. - D. Committee Meetings Committee meetings are subject to and shall be conducted in accordance with the dictates of the Brown Act and Robert's Rules of Order.
 Minutes shall be taken at every Committee meeting.
 The Chairs shall keep a written record of Committee meetings and shall provide regular reports on Committee matters to the Board. - E. Quorums for Committee Meetings The quorum for any regular meeting of the board's standing committees shall be no less than fifty (50) percent plus one (1).
 If the Chair of the committee is not present, then a person appointed by the Chair of the committee who is a member of said committee may conduct the committee meeting.
 The President may conduct the meeting in the absence of the Chair.
 No action may be taken by any committee in the absence of a quorum. - F. Removal of Committee Members.
 Any member of a Committee can be removed at any time if the Committee determines there is a violation of Robert's Rules of Order, the Neighborhood Council Code of Conduct and/or Standing Rules.
 The reasons for this removal shall be explicitly stated verbally and in writing at the Board meeting and placed on the agenda for the next Committee meeting where the removal may take place.
 Removal requires a two-thirds (2/3) vote of the Committee Members in attendance.
 If a Board member has three (3) unexcused absences from any Committee meeting for which they are on, during a six (6) month period, this is considered a vacancy from the Committee.
 An unexcused absence is one which has not been communicated to the Committee Chairperson.